The Simpsons season 33: Promotional shorts

+Two animated short films were released to Disney+ during this season's run, titled Plusaversary, which features Homer and Goofy drinking at Moe's Tavern in celebration of the streaming service's 2nd anniversary, and When Billie Met Lisa, which features a guest star in singer Billie Eilish discussing life with Lisa Simpson.

 Release

 This season aired on Sundays during the 2021–22 television season as part of Fox's Animation Domination programming block, along with The Great North, Bob's Burgers, Duncanville, and Family Guy.
 In the United States, after each episode aired, they were released on Hulu the day after.
 In Canada, Australia and Spain, the season aired weekly on Wednesdays on Disney+ through the Star content hub internationally and on Star+ in Latin America.
 The first eighteen episodes were removed from Hulu and every episode was added on Disney+ in the United States on October 5, 2022, with the final four episodes remaining on Hulu, with one episode being removed each week.

+Reception

+Viewing figures

+For the 2021-2022 television season, the season earned a 0.7 rating in the 18-49 demographic, which was the 45th best performing show.
+It averaged 2.25 million viewers, which was the 98th best performing show.

+Critical response

+Marcus Gibson from Bubbleblabber rated the season a 7.5 out of 10 in his review:

+Awards and nominations

+At the 74th Primetime Creative Arts Emmy Awards, the episode "Pixelated and Afraid" was nominated for Outstanding Animated Program.

+Writers Elisabeth Kiernan Averick, John Frink, Loni Steele Sosthand, Jeff Westbrook, and co-writers Rob LaZebnik and Johnny LaZebnik were individually nominated for Writers Guild of America Awards for Television: Animation for episodes written this season.